pablobm/pygame-tutorial/source/lessons/00100-simplest-pygame-program/index.html.markdown

 pygame.display.set_mode([800, 600])
 ```

-The complete program looks like this:
+This is the complete program:

 ```python
 import pygame